KHPhysiotherapy is owned and run by me….Kerstine.

 I qualified as a sports injury and rehabilitation therapist in 2009 after studying for 2 years at The Midlands School of Massage in Nottingham.
 Prior to this I was a serving Fire Fighter with Nottinghamshire Fire and Rescue Service.
 I continued on to train as a physiotherapist at the University of Nottingham after working for the NHS in a busy, local community NeuroRehabilitation team.
 After working within a local respiratory team and for a private company dealing with mainly whiplash patients I realised I wanted to offer my patients a much more personalised, hands on experience so I set up KHPhysiotherapy.

-I’m currently working towards my level 4 Strength & Conditioning qualification and I continue to be an active member of my local running club the Kimberley & District Striders.
+I have a level 4 Strength & Conditioning qualification and I continue to be an active member of my local running club the Kimberley & District Striders.

 Physiotherapy helps people affected by injury, illness or disability through movement, exercises, manual therapy, education and advice.
 It is both an active and a passive therapy whereby your physiotherapist will collect detailed information from you to build up a subjective history, set out a detailed rehabilitation programme and allow you as the patient to take control of your recovery.Read more